TecStocks/.github/profile/README.md

 <section id="cards">
        <h4> First Assignment :clock12:</h4>
-       <p align="justify">We carried out the screens project, so the client is able to visualise how is gonna be the visual part in the system.
+       <p align="justify">We carried out the screens project, so the client is able to visualize how is gonna be the visual part in the system.

 We started the DataBase development, where the datas will be analysed to have actualized informations